vidushi-7/education-bliss-ai-agent/README.md

 Component: Span tracking, attributes, and events log every interaction across all four agents.

+## Project Completion:
+The multi-agent education system development, encompassing agent implementation, tool integration, supervisor setup, and comprehensive testing with mock ADK components, has been successfully completed according to the initial plan.

+## Key Development Phases:
+The project involved an initial mock implementation, followed by a transition to real ADK compatibility, an updated testing strategy, and the conceptualization of deployment steps.
+Readiness for Pilot: The system is now ready for a live pilot program, indicating a stable and tested foundation for further integration and real-world application.
+Real ADK Integration: The next critical step involves integrating the developed system with a real ADK to validate its performance and functionality in a live environment.
+Dynamic Learning Plan Implementation: Explore the implementation of dynamic learning plans, leveraging the multi-agent system's capabilities to adapt and personalize educational content.

 ## 10. Bonus points Section (Tooling, Model Use, Deployment, Video) for "Education Bliss AI Agent"